This report was last updated on September 23rd.

-From July 1st, Austria relaxed the requirement to wear an FFP2 mask in many public places.
+As at mid-September, Austria has tightened the requirement to wear an FFP2 mask in many public places.

-A mouth and nose covering will still be required for public transport and in essential retail shops, like supermarkets and pharmacies, but cloth masks can be worn instead of an FFP2 mask.
+An FFP2 mask will be required for public transport and in essential retail shops, like supermarkets and pharmacies, with cloth masks no longer acceptable.

-FFP2 masks will no longer be required anywhere, even in hospitals or nursing homes.
+FFP2 masks are also required in hospitals or nursing homes.

 Masks do not need to be worn in bars, restaurants and anywhere else where the 3G rule is in place.
 In effect, it means wearing masks is required in areas where entry cannot be restricted.